Guillermo Barros Schelotto: Argentina

 Born with a twin brother, Gustavo, Barros Schelotto was hence nicknamed El Mellizo ("the twin").
-He started playing professionally at the end of 1991 with his hometown team Gimnasia y Esgrima de La Plata, where he scored 45 goals in 181 matches in five seasons and in 1993 won the AFA Centenario Cup.
-On 14 September 1997 he transferred to Primera División Argentina powerhouse Boca Juniors, for whom he played for almost 10 years.
+He started playing professionally at the end of 1991 with his hometown team Gimnasia La Plata, where he scored 45 goals in 181 matches in five seasons and in 1993 won the AFA Centenario Cup.
+On 14 September 1997, he transferred to Primera División Argentina powerhouse Boca Juniors, for whom he played for almost ten years.
 He was considered an idol by Boca fans and in his later years at the club showed his experience whenever he stepped on the pitch.
 Barros Schelotto remains one of Boca's top scorers in international matches with 25 goals, with just one goal behind former teammate Martín Palermo.

 In 1996, he was offered to play for River Plate, but after club icon Enzo Francescoli was not happy with the potential signing, the deal collapsed.
 In mid-1997, Boca Juniors showed interest for him and his brother Gustavo.
-It was like that that Barros Schelotto twins arrived to Boca teaming up to a former rival: Martín Palermo, Gimnasia's archrival Estudiantes de La Plata former player.
+It was like that that Barros Schelotto twins arrived to Boca teaming up to a former rival: Martín Palermo, Gimnasia's archrival Estudiantes former player.
 The three of them were repeatedly recommended to Boca by Diego Maradona, who was playing his last season for the Buenos Aires team, retiring on October the same year.
 Once in Boca, he made his debut as a substitute for Claudio Caniggia, scoring against Newell's Old Boys in a 2–1 victory.

 With Carlos Bianchi as Boca Juniors' coach, Barros Schelotto got his traditional 7 shirt and kept it until 2006–07 season.
 He and former rival Martin Palermo became a successful attacking duo, who highly contributed in the 1998–99 title-winning season.
 He missed the 2001 and 2003 clubs international achievements due to injuries.
 In 2003, he was a key piece in the winning Copa Libertadores side, with his peak performance at the Round of 16 match against Brazilian team Paysandú, where he scored a hat-trick and assisted Marcelo Delgado's goal.
-In the second half of 2003 he again suffered from injuries and could only play for 46 minutes in the Copa Intercontinental winning match against AC Milan, when he replaced Carlos Tevez.
+In the second half of 2003, he again suffered from injuries and could only play for 46 minutes in the Copa Intercontinental winning match against AC Milan, when he replaced Carlos Tevez.
+In the 2004 Copa Libertadores, he was out injured while training just hours before the second leg of the finals in Manizales, Colombia that Boca would end up losing via penalti kicks against Once Caldas.
 With Alfio Basile as Boca coach, his participation in the first team was gradually lowering.
 He even was out of some first team matches and had to play for the second team to maintain his performance level.
 He scored 87 goals in 302 games for Boca Juniors.